ethereum-optimism/community-hub/src/docs/governance/gov-fund.md

 ![](../../assets/docs/governance/gov-fund/table.png)

-### **Optimism nativity**
+### Optimism nativity

 Projects in Phase 0 receive a 3x multiplier if they are deemed “OP-native”, a determination made using a simple set of criteria.

 **To qualify as OP Native, the latest version of the project's contracts must currently exist solely on Optimism (or Optimism AND Ethereum).**

-### **Allocations**
+### Allocations

 To view the amount of tokens each Phase 0 project can claim, view [this spreadsheet](https://docs.google.com/spreadsheets/d/1kiMnAKXTxrmoL7duvLrDlhMfa35HGE55QgUK0Rq2Sso/edit#gid=1014306106).
-For more information, see the “Methodology Notes” section below.
+For more information, see the [Methodology Notes](#methodology-notes)  section below.

 ### Proposal Process

 Each project must submit a proposal for how they will spend the tokens to grow usage of their project on Optimism.
-Proposals will be reviewed and approved by the Optimism Foundation [on Discourse](https://gov.optimism.io/).
+All Phase 0 proposals will be reviewed together as the Token House’s inaugural governance act.
-Within a week of Airdrop #1, the Optimism Foundation will distribute the approved allocation of OP tokens to each project.
+After this vote, OP tokens will be distributed to each approved project.

-For details on how to submit a proposal during Phase 0, see [this overview](https://www.notion.so/Governance-Fund-Phase-0-How-to-make-a-Proposal-e8b2020264594f369ae55eb3728b686c).
+For details on how to submit a proposal during Phase 0, see [this overview]().

 # NEED GOOD LINK  ^^^

-Projects that do not put forward a clear plan for how they will spend these tokens to incentivize sustainable growth of their community and usage on Optimism will *not* have their proposals approved by the Optimism Foundation.
+Projects that do not put forward a clear plan for how they will spend these tokens to incentivize sustainable growth of their community and usage on Optimism will *not* have their proposals included in the Phase 0 batch approval for submission to the Token House.

 If all Phase 0 projects successfully claim the OP they’re eligible for, a total of 36,600,000 OP (0.8% of the total initial OP supply, 15% of the total Governance Fund) will be allocated to 27 projects.